oracle/puppet-solaris_providers/README.md

 ## Setup

-For Solaris 11.x puppet module install oracle-solaris_providers

-For Solaris 12.x pkg install puppet
+For Solaris 11.x pkg install puppet

 No additional setup or configuration is required.